 Constipation, nausea, and dark stools are the usual complaints.
 Alternate-day dosing, taking it with food, or switching to bisglycinate often helps.

-Men taking "just in case"
+Men & postmenopausal women taking it "just in case"

 Common side effects